Wednesday, December 24, 2025

 Who are the left field candidates this time?

 Jeremy Clarkson: with Clarkson's Farm having worked through pretty much all the plants and livestock its possible to grow in the Cotswolds, it's time for a new project.
 Clarksons Church.
-With additional funding from Amazon Prime, JC tries a series of crackpot schemes to make the church viable.
+With additional funding from Amazon Prime, Clarkson tries a series of crackpot schemes to make the church viable.
+Can JC save the church?
 Every now and again a churchwarden and a theological consultant turn up and roll their eyes.

 Richard Dawkins: after the resounding success of the Agnostibus, resulting in an overall fall in the number of atheists in London, Dawkins knows all about managed decline and poor PR, which are the two strongest spiritual traditions in the Church of England after Anglo-Catholicism and Reformed.